The Energy Transition

-From this, logic dictates that the more that the fossil energy system moves to gas as the transition fuel, the more decarbonization will result.
-Without gas, power outages will become all the more commonplace – a fact of which those of us living in South Africa are very well acquainted.
-An internet search on the impacts of power cuts turns up all kinds of negative metrics, whether in GDP shrinkage, unemployment, withheld investment or unnecessary expense for backup generation (which is mainly diesel).
-When the power supplier refers to power cuts as “load-shedding,” it uses a supplier term, but from the demand side, a power cut is a power cut that no shift in language erases.
+The more the fossil energy system moves to gas as the transition fuel, the more decarbonization will result.
+Without gas, power outages are becoming all the more commonplace.
+The impacts of power cuts show up in GDP shrinkage, unemployment, withheld investment or unnecessary expense for backup generation (which is mainly diesel).
+When the power supplier refers to power cuts as “load-shedding,” it uses a supplier term, but from the demand side, a power cut is a power cut that no shift in language alleviates.

 The rescue fuel is gas.
-It is cheap, abundant, seeking pathways to the market, over 50% less carbon-intensive, dependable (gives power within seconds) and flexible (can be shut off as soon as demand drops).
+With over 50% less carbon-intensity, it is dependable (gives power within seconds) and flexible (can be shut off as soon as demand drops).
 While power is the anchor use for gas in Africa, gas can do far more that is also of value.
 Gas works great as a transportation fuel.
 This has long been the case for large vehicles, and is economic for passenger cars too.
 A simple engine conversion pays for itself in reduced fuel costs within 3-6 months, depending on the amount of vehicle use time.
-Imagine if all e-Rides and Taxis ran on natural gas: their single greatest cost would be cut in half, attracting more riders, reducing the quantity of single-occupants cars on the road, leading to reductions in both emissions and congestion.
+Imagine if all e-Rides and Taxis ran on natural gas: their single greatest cost would be cut in half, attracting more riders, reducing the quantity of single-occupant cars on the road, leading to reductions in both emissions and congestion.
 Gas is also a manufacturing feedstock, is effective for cooling as well as heating, and is clean and efficient for domestic use in heating, hot water and cooking – especially when the alternative is the continued use of coal-generated electricity or wood.

 Gas is and will remain vital to the world’s energy system.
 Without it, there will be an incomplete energy transition.